istio/istio.io/_about/contribute/index.md

 ---
 title: Contributing to the Docs
-overview: Learn how to contribute to improve and expand the Istio documentation.
+description: Learn how to contribute to improve and expand the Istio documentation.

-order: 100
+weight: 100

-layout: about
-type: markdown
 toc: false
 redirect_from: /docs/welcome/contribute/index.html
 ---